Sienci-Labs/Resources/gsender/gs-feedback.md

 ### Changed $1 and Motors still Hold

 This is a quirk of grbl boards where after changing this value you need to make a motor movement (a jog movement for example) before the new value will take effect.

+### Many Little Lines on my Screen

+This is something that can happen if you have certain graphics GPUs.
+To fix it you should be able to go to your GPU Control Panel, Manage the 3D Settings, and either turn off Image Sharpening or Hardware Acceleration.

+### Weird colours/invisible buttons

+If you've set up a Windows Accessibility theme on your computer it can negatively impact how gSender looks.
+We'd recommend you either turn the theme off, turn the slider down, or disable it just for gSender.
+We have your own high contrast 'Dark mode' that should work just as well for you if you go to Config ➜ Dark mode and turn it on.